Enter your email address below and subscribe to our newsletter

 How to Store Mushroom Soup?

 Mushroom soup can be stored in various ways, including in the fridge or freezer.
-Ensure the soup has cooled down before storing it to prevent condensation from leading to spoilage.
+Ensure the soup has cooled before storing it to prevent condensation from causing spoilage.
 Use an airtight container or a zip-lock packet.
-Mushroom soup can be stored in the fridge for up to 4 days and in the freezer for up to 2 months.
+Mushroom soup can be stored in the fridge for up to 4 days and in the freezer for up to 2 months—portion it out to freeze so it’s easier to thaw the amount you want to consume.
+Reheat the soup on the stovetop over medium-low heat.
+If the soup is frozen, thaw it before heating.

 Expert Tips